TianZonglin/Ubuntu-Installog/README.md

 **8.2 change screen resolution**

 - connect high-resolution (second) screen
-- make a sh file with xrandr of high resolution configuration, like 2k.
-There are 4 commands in sh file, and the 1st one is to use xrandr to set primary monitor, I just use the second screen (turn off the laptop's screen).
+- make a command set with xrandr of high resolution configuration, like 2k.
+There are 3 commands we can put them in \*.sh file,  the 3rd line is to use xrandr to set primary monitor and turn off the laptop's screen.

 ```
 Firstly, we need to get some specific parameters.